RamenJunkie/100-Days-of-Code-Python-Udemy-Course/readme.md

 Code from the Udemy course "[100 Days of Code: the Complete Python Bootcamp](https://www.udemy.com/course/100-days-of-code/)"

-Not necesarrily completed in 100 days or actually done daily.
+Not necessarily completed in 100 days or actually done daily.

 * Day 001 - Band Name Generator
 * Day 002 - Tip Calculator